Operation "Octopi NICUs"

-There are certain specifications required for the toy to be given to a baby, and a couple of recommendations as additional precautions.
+There are certain specifications required for the toy to be given to a baby, plus a couple of recommendations as additional precautions.

 1. The crochet yarn MUST be 100%, NON-mercerized, cotton.
 Click on "Approved Yarns" for a list of yarns which hold up well and do not bleed colors when washed.

 2. The tentacles must not exceed 22 cms., or about 8 1/2 inches, in length.
 We recommended decresing the chain stiches for the tentacles called for in the pattern by about 20% so the tentacles are not too long.

 3. You do not have to put faces on the octopuses.
 We deliver many toys without faces.
-If you add the face, you will need to follow these instructions: There can be no attached buttons.
+If you add the face, you will need to follow these instructions: There can be NO attached buttons.
 Eyes, mouths, etc. must be embroidered with 100% cotton embroidery thread or approved yarn.
 No long stitches should be used.
 Instead, when embroidering the eyes or mouths, make the stitches equal to one crochet stitch. ( - - - - - for a line instead of _______).
 You can be creative with the design.
 Just remember the stitches need to be small, flat, and knotted well INSIDE the octopus head/body.

 4. The crochet should be tight, with stitches close together to minimize fibers from working through.
-If you are going to stuff your octopus with fiber, but without lining the octopus head/body, it is better to use a smaller crochet hook (2.5 to 2.75).
-When using larger hooks, in order to further minimize loose fibers, you can make a little pouch of 100% cotton muslin before stuffing it with the filling material, and then hand sew it closed.
+If you are going to stuff your octopus with fiber, but without lining the octopus head/body, it use a smaller crochet hook (2.5 to 2.75).
+When using larger hooks, in order to further minimize loose fibers, make a little pouch of 100% cotton muslin before stuffing it with the filling material, and then hand sew it closed.
 This step is NOT in the instructions (see instructions for stuffed octopuses links below) but does help prevent fibers from poking through the stiches than simply making certain the stitches are tight.
 If stiches are too large in an unlined octopus so that fibers can poke through, it will not be given to the NICU.
 Instead, it will be given to an older child unless you tell us you want any NICU unusable octopuses to be returned.